iris-GmbH/iris-kas/README.md

 - `KAS_ARGS="checkout" make kas`

 #### Reproducible builds

-> :information_source: Currently it is only possible to reproduce builds locally, not in CI.
-Amongst others, this is blocked by https://gitlab.devops.defra01.iris-sensing.net/public-projects/yocto/iris-kas/-/merge_requests/309

 We try our best to keep our builds reproducible.
 However, due to the nature of a floating develop HEAD split over multiple repositories, this is not a simple feat.